Share this post

 Summer squash are chill sensitive and don’t like it too cold, in fact they’ll start showing pitting and dulling of color if they get too cold, so keep them in the warmer part of your walk-in cooler.

-The coolest part is near the fan (1), and the warmest is by the door (3)
+In this illustration, the coolest part of the cooler is near the fan (1), and the warmest is by the door (3).

 Summer squash are ethylene sensitive, so take care to keep them away from ethylene producing produce.
 While it won’t hurt the flavor, it will discolor the skin, and zucchini will eventually start to turn yellow.